Spring has well and truly arrived! Have you seen any of the new season’s wild pollinators in your local patch yet?

 – by sharing your photo with our Flickr page: https://www.flickr.com/photos/wildpollinatorcount/

-– by tagging the Wild Pollinator Count Project when submitting an observation through the Bowerbird site (you will need to join the project to submit sightings) http://www.bowerbird.org.au/projects/6625/sightings
+– by submitting your photos to our iNaturalist project (you will need to join the project to submit sightings)

-– by including our hashtag #OzPollinators if posting your photo on Twitter
+– by including our hashtag #WildPollinatorCount if posting your photo on Twitter or other social media

 We also encourage you to keep the Wild Pollinators conversation going on social media outside official Count periods!

 A few people have asked if we are associated with the new National Pollinator Week.
 We are independent of this event, but they have a variety of face-to-face events scheduled that may interest pollinator fans.
-If you are keen to incorporate an official Wild Pollinator Count into your Pollinator Week event, the only overlapping date is 20 November.
-At this stage, we cannot use data from any pollinator counts or observations that are submitted outside the official count week.
+However, we cannot use data from any pollinator counts or observations that are submitted outside the official count week.

 Stay tuned for more updates and we look forward to hearing from you during the November Wild Pollinator Count, 13-20 November.
 It only takes 10 minutes!